 By Jenny Park

+One question brings debate among yoga practitioners more than most.
+The question is: Do yogis have to be vegetarians?
 A commonly held belief is that all yogis must practice vegetarianism in order to reap all the benefits yoga has to offer.
 Is this true, or can yogis eat meat if they feel compelled to do so?

 In the end, the most definitive way to choose whether or not to practice vegetarianism may be to simply listen to the body itself.
 If the body responds to animal proteins with strength, vitality and endurance, it could be that animal proteins are right for you.
 If your body makes it clear that it’s best fueled from vegetable sources alone then honor and respect that fact.